Below we’ve put together a list of the pros and cons of hydrogen fuel cell cars.

 Fuel cells are currently expensive

-Hydrogen storage can be complex and challenging
+Hydrogen storage might be be complex and challenging in some ways

-There’s currently limited HV models and choice
+There’s currently limited HV models to choose from

 Overall